 #721 COMPUTER APPS.
-I Prerequisite: Computer 101
+I Credit: .50 Semester Prerequisite: Computer 101 Grades: All Fee charged

 This applications course focuses on basic-to-intermediate training using the Microsoft Office suite.
 The course emphasizes a combination of information gathering and technology, using the computer as a tool.
 Students work with more than one application or feature to complete assignments.
 May be taken concurrently with Computer 101.